jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 );
 ```

-By wrapping our `App` component with the `ThemeProvider` every component within `App` will be able to use a `ThemeConsumer` to access the theme state.
+By wrapping our `App` component with the `ThemeProvider`, every component within `App` will be able to use a `ThemeConsumer` to access the theme state.
 Like so:

 ```jsx
 import { ThemeConsumer } from '../ThemeContext';